frankhart2018/primistore/pi/README.md

 4. `nptforce`: This has to be copied to `/usr/bin` and given execute permission (`chmod +x`), then running this command from anywhere in the Pi will force an NTP sync and fix the time.

 5. `execute_pipe.py`: Reads data from pipe and executes them as commands, dumps the output to an output file.
 This should be moved to the home directory.

+6. `backup.sh`: Pulls in mongodump from mongo docker container, and tarballs the charsets directory into a single tarball with the timestamp of the backup.
+This needs to be moved to the home directory.